-After complaints that a BANKSETA learnership ad omitting stipend and proper career info was unfair, not pro-poor and against the best interests of the public – the ad was swiftly removed and replaced by Kelly Recruitment.
-Kelly apologised – BANKSETA didn’t.
+After complaints that a BANKSETA learnership advert omitting stipend and vital information was unfair, not pro-poor and against the best interests of the public – the ad was swiftly removed and hastily replaced by red faced and defensive Kelly Recruitment.
+Kelly offered defensive excuses for their lack of professionalism and non compliance with values enshrined in our Constitution.

 BANKSETA Fails to Account for Unlawful Recruitment Practices